petzi53/thought-splinters/content/authors/admin/_index.md

 superuser: yes
 ---

-<p>I am professor of Education Technology and was for 13 years head of the <a href="https://www.donau-uni.ac.at/en/university/faculties/education-arts-architecture/departments/continuing-education-research-educational-technologies.html" >Department of Interactive Media and Educational Technologies</a> (now renamed into Department for Continuing Education Research and Educational Technologies) at <a href="https://www.donau-uni.ac.at/en.html">Danube University Krems</a> (Austria).
+<p>I am professor of Education Technology and was for 13 years head of the <a href="https://www.donau-uni.ac.at/en/university/faculties/education-arts-architecture/departments/continuing-education-research-educational-technologies.html">Department of Interactive Media and Educational Technologies</a> (now renamed into Department for Continuing Education Research and Educational Technologies) at <a href="https://www.donau-uni.ac.at/en">University for Continuing Education Krems (UWK)</a>, formerly Danube University Krems (DUK) (Austria).
 Since July 2019, I am retired.</p>

 <p>I had held positions as professor at several universities (Klagenfurt, Münster, Innsbruck, Hagen) before I accepted the nomination to Krems.
 I published 25 books (10 monographs and 15 edited volumes) and <a href="https://portfolio.peter-baumgartner.net/publication/">more than 200 articles</a>.</p>